University of Austin: Active university (2024–present)

-In May 2025, Carlos Carvalho became the second President of UATX.
-On July 18, 2025, Larry Summers posted to X that he had resigned from the advisory board "effective today ... as I am not comfortable with the course that UATX has set nor the messages it promulgates".
+On July 15, 2025, the conservative Manhattan Institute urged Trump to predicate universities' federal funding on their compliance with a new set of rules.
+Two days later, Carvalho expressed support for this initiative.
+Nadine Strossen, Jonathan Rauch and Jonathan Haidt approached Carvalho with objections; Carvalho argued that UATX had always been a right-wing project.
+On July 18, Larry Summers posted to X that he had resigned from the advisory board "effective today ... as I am not comfortable with the course that UATX has set nor the messages it promulgates".
+Strossen, Rauch and Haidt also resigned.
+Kanelos resigned on October 1.

+In September 2025, venture capitalist Peter Thiel, who had cofounded Palantir with Lonsdale, visited campus to lecture on "the biblical Antichrist."
+It was the first in a series of four talks he gave at UATX.

+Nell Gluckman, writing in The Chronicle of Higher Education, reported that near the end of 2025 the UATX website indicated it had 34 staff members in addition to faculty, while LinkedIn showed that about 20 employees had departed during the year, including "the president, the provost, the lead fund raiser, the executive director of admissions, as well as people who worked in events, operations, and other positions".
+Mike Shires reflected, "Some of that was them just naturally moving on, some of that is the nature of start-ups, some of that is strategic decisions made by the leadership."
+Despite these departures, the school continued to obtain large donations and enrolled its second class.

 On November 5, 2025, UATX announced, in conjunction with a $100 million gift from Libertarian investor Jeff Yass, that they will never charge tuition or accept government funding.

 Academics

-UATX’s undergraduate program begins with a core curriculum consisting of 15 courses based on a Great Books canon.
+UATX's undergraduate program begins with a core curriculum consisting of 15 courses based on a Great Books canon.
 In their junior and senior years, students specialize in interdisciplinary academic centers.
 A practical capstone project is undertaken across all four years.
 Faculty staff include Tim Kane, Boris Fishman, Eliah G. Overbey, Michael Shellenberger, and Coleman Hughes.

 Admissions

 Admission is based on a policy that requires both "Academic Capability" and a "Capacity for Creativity and Leadership".
 Academic Capability is demonstrated through performance on standardized tests or other public examinations, grade point average, class ranking, enrollment in an academically rigorous course of study (e.g., Advanced Placement or International Baccalaureate programs), and English composition and writing skills.
 Capacity for Creativity and Leadership is primarily demonstrated through an applicant's reported activities, as well as a personal statement and essay.
 The university also selects applicants who will provide intellectual pluralism for each class.

-On 31 March 2025, UATX introduced its merit-first admissions policy where applicants with at least a 1460 SAT, 33 ACT, or 105 CLT earn automatic admission.
+In March 2025, UATX introduced its "merit-first admissions policy" where applicants with at least a 1460 SAT, 33 ACT, or 105 CLT earn automatic admission.
 The automatic admission is contingent on meeting eligibility requirements and passing an integrity check.